-I’ve updated my Best TSP Allocation for the new year.
-The discussion on the best TSP funds has not changed significantly this year other than discussing the new TSP I fund index.
-What has changed is our view of where we are in the market cycle and how that affects your allocations.
+I’ve updated my Best TSP Allocation for 2019.
+The discussion on the best TSP funds has not changed significantly this year from 2018 other than discussing the new TSP I fund index and a reversal in interest rates.
 Current members should review our most recent market commentary.

 Let’s get started with Part 1 of the Best TSP Allocations – Eliminating the Worst Funds or you can jump to Part 3: Best TSP Allocation in 2019.